Why you can trust The Zebra

 Homeowners insurance rates in Tennessee vary based on the insurer you use.
 Shelter sells the cheapest home insurance policies in Tennessee — $1,421 each year.
 This compares favorably to the state's average cost of $2,033, providing a $612 price break on average statewide home insurance costs.

-Start looking for a home insurance policy by reviewing the best Tennessee home insurance carriers, listed below.
+Start looking for a cheap home insurance policy by reviewing the best Tennessee home insurance carriers, listed below.
+Be sure to also check out the results of The Zebra's Customer Satisfaction Survey to see who ranked top for homeowners insurers.

 |Company||Average Annual Rate in Tennessee|